iamalittleforest/10-team-profile-generator/README.md

 * Jest Package

 ## Description
-This application takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+An application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

 ## Screenshot
 <img src="assets/images/README-screenshot.png" alt="screenshot">